ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

 Problem details can be used with any HTTP status code, but they most naturally fit the semantics of 4xx and 5xx responses.
 Note that problem details are (naturally) not the only way to convey the details of a problem in HTTP.
 If the response is still a representation of a resource, for example, it's often preferable to describe the relevant details in that application's format.
 Likewise, defined HTTP status codes cover many situations with no need to convey extra detail.

-This specification's aim is to define common error formats for applications that need one so that they aren't required to define their own, or worse, tempted to redefine the semantics of existing HTTP status codes.
+This specification's aim is to define common error formats for applications that need one so that they aren't required to define their own or, worse, tempted to redefine the semantics of existing HTTP status codes.
 Even if an application chooses not to use it to convey errors, reviewing its design can help guide the design decisions faced when conveying errors in an existing format.

-See {{changes}} for a list of changes from RFC 7807.
+See {{changes}} for a list of changes from {{?RFC7807}}.

-# Notational Conventions
+# Requirements Language

 {::boilerplate bcp14}